sostenibilidad-unam/SHV/ABM_Rversion/MEGADAPT_APP/README.md

 Number of protests in a year | social_pressure Sensitivity of residents to potable water scarcity.
 It reflects the number of interventions by the residents to modify their neighborhood | sensitivity_Ab
 Sensitivity of residents to flooding.
 It reflects the number of interventions by the residents to modify their neighborhood | sensitivity_D
-"Indicator that combines the sensitivity to potable water scarcity |  the exposure to water scarcity and the income" | vulnerability_Ab
+Indicator that combines the sensitivity to potable water scarcity, the exposure to water scarcity, and income | vulnerability_Ab
-"Indicator that combines the sensitivity to flooding |  the exposure to flooding and the income" | vulnerability_D Indicator of the number interventions from sacmex associated to potable water infrastructure | Interventions_Ab Indicator of the number interventions from sacmex associated to sewer and storm water infrastructure | Interventions_D
+Indicator that combines the sensitivity to flooding, the exposure to flooding, and income | vulnerability_D Indicator of the number interventions from sacmex associated to potable water infrastructure | Interventions_Ab Indicator of the number interventions from sacmex associated to sewer and storm water infrastructure | Interventions_D